 In saying that however, salads in general do provide for a healthier option in perhaps most cases if done properly.
 We use a lot of fresh produce and vinaigrettes but some of our recipes do also have a teeny bit of naughty in them too!
 Too hard to suppress the devil in us.

-dressing, do you have any tips on how to create a salad that doesn’t require dressing?
+Not everyone's a fan of dressing, do you have any tips on creating a salad that doesn't require dressing?

 But if shoes are not your thing, opt for one plain black pair of heels that will complement any dress.
 In the salad world, that would simply be good olive oil.

 It is therefore crucial that you pick ingredients that are packed with flavour that don’t require a dressing to enhance it in anyway.
 Let’s not forget that the dressing also provides the moisture that binds the ingredients together.